Wabinab/xenoblade-chronicles-2/src/07_a_ship.md

 "**Uh?
 Gotcha!**" He steered the steering full right.
 The Titan pedaling the ship swam for its dear life.

-Meanwhile, Pyra was facing Ophion, trying to communicate with it as it was catching up with them, "Ophion!
+Pyra continued looking at Ophion, trying to communicate with it.
+"Ophion!
 Stop this!
 What's wrong?
 Can't you hear me?
 It can't be!"
+But it's brain murky, accepted not any incoming messages.

-Its giant tell slashed at the water, sending waves at the escaping ship.
-The ship braced for impact against the rough waves.
-But it was too slow for the water snake.
-Rex had to time it, in case it attacked.
-But looking back, he saw Ophion turning around, not leaving the vicinity of the World Tree.
-He had now time to ask, "What was that?
-Thought we were done for!
-Huh?"
+Its giant tail slashed at the water, sending waves at the escaping ship.
+They braced for impact as rough waves shook the effectiveness of its escape route.
+Rex thought they were done for, looking backwards, the next strike would be their final.
+But it did not leave its territory around the circumference of the World Tree.
+"What was that?
+Thought we were done for! **Huh?**"

-Escaping the mouth of Ophion had not let them escape danger.
-The water was again shaking another time as they realized the ship was aiming for a giant Titan's mouth that just emerged from the water not long ago.
-Sucking in water, their ship had no escape.
+The danger behind had switched to the dangers ahead; the escape from the tiger's den forced them to enter the wolf's den.
+The ship jolted forward as water was sucked in by a giant figure ahead of them.
+Such strong current, the ship had no escape.

 ![Giant Titan mouth](images/078_giant_titan_mouth.jpg)